Updated: 6 days ago

-An “Arpeggio” can be seen as a set of notes played in a particular order, in which they create a mesmerising effect as if played by a melodic harp.
+An “Arpeggio” can be seen as a set of notes played in a particular order, in which they create a mesmerising effect as if played by a melodic harp (or as guitar arpeggios)

 However, there is an intricate world behind the surface of what we see and perceive when we hear an arpeggio.
 Many of us pianists and composers have studied in depth the internal components of this melodic pattern.

 However, some students and amateurs still might not have explored all the possibilities of playing scales AND arpeggios on piano.

 We have been taught arpeggios are just a simple pianistic exercise.
 Yet, some of us, pianists, might not have realized that in many movies, pop songs and even TV openings, arpeggios are used profusely!